 So while Redmi is currently synonymous with budget, in the main Xiaomi (or Mi) line you have several flagship models.
 Both brands also have mid-range models.

-Right at the top of the Xiaomi line is the Mi 9, which was announced in February at MWC (we'll see the Mi 10 in February 2020).
+Right at the top of the Xiaomi line is the Mi 9, which was announced in February at MWC (Mi 9 Pro has since been announced and we'll see the Mi 10 in February 2020).
 It is available in the UK, where it costs £499 for the 6GB RAM, 64GB storage model, and £549 with 128GB storage.
 It has since been joined by the cheaper, more compact Mi 9 SE, which starts at £349, and we expect the Mi 9T to also make an appearance in the UK sometime soon, especially now that the Mi 9T Pro has gone on sale here.
 (For now you can import it.)
+There's a Mi 9 Lite, too, which is not at all confusing.

 Last year's flagship line still impresses, however, and now at cheaper prices with the standard Mi 8 available for much less than its £459 retail price online.
 There's also the Mi 8 Lite and Mi 8 Pro, which are well worth a look, and also at flagship level is Mi Mix, with Mi Mix 3 and Mi Mix 3 5G now available in the UK.